Pitch to Black Ballad

 - Please send all pitches to firstname.lastname@example.org

-- We want to create the best journalism possible, so think beyond standard opinion pieces- so do include original reporting by speaking to others who have the lived experience of black women, do include statistics and do include interviews with experts on the subject matter you are covering.
-Below are two great examples:
+We want to create the best journalism possible, so think beyond standard opinion pieces: do include original reporting by speaking to others who have the lived experience of black women, do include statistics and do include interviews with experts on the subject matter you are covering.

-Don't think your pieces have to be "race content."
-As black women, we understand that black women are multifaceted and have various life experiences and we want our content to reflect that.
-You don't have to pitch or write pieces about your blackness and how it reflects every aspect of your life.
-Yes, our blackness is important to us but feel free to pitch other ideas outside of race issues.
+Don't think your pieces have to be "race content".
+We understand that black women are multifaceted and have various life experiences and we want our editorial to reflect that.

 Don't send us fully written articles as pitches.
 We don't have time to read full written articles.
 Pitches that are sent in as fully written articles will not be accepted under any circumstances.

-- Interesting features that speak to black women's relationship with beauty and fashion
+- Features and stories that speak to black women's relationship with beauty and fashion

-- Stories from Black British women living outside of London
+- Stories from Black British women living outside of London, especially in Northern Ireland & the Republic of Ireland

 - Original stories around dating/relationships